 MKThink was formed on Leap Day 2000.
 22+ years and only five anniversaries later, we reflect on the leap from that February day to the world now and all that has changed.
 As we ponder, we consider our heritage and development beyond quasi-traditional practice through our progressive discoveries of what practice can be.

 Our discoveries have led us to understand that our work, our service, and our creativity are more relevant when we shift from master builders to the role of problem-solvers who create better places.

 1. SLS Crown Quad: Enhance the Student Experience to Educate Future Leaders

-When Stanford Law School, your longest-term client and collaborator asks you to reconsider not only the classrooms of the future, but more specifically, much-loved classrooms that you designed and helped realize 20 years ago, that is a prompt for reflection and appreciation.
+When Stanford Law School, your longest-term client, and collaborator, asks you to reconsider not only the classrooms of the future but, more specifically, much-loved classrooms that you designed and helped realize 20 years ago, that is a prompt for reflection and appreciation.

 The work will be extensive and exciting.
-Over a few short years, MKThink will (re) renovate the 175,000sf Crown Quad within the context of endemic public health concerns in large congregations, protection of natural resources, and cross-culture engagement.
+Over a few short years, MKThink will (re) renovate the 175,000 sf Crown Quad within the context of endemic public health concerns in large congregations, protection of natural resources, and cross-culture engagement.

 Construction on the initial piece has begun.
 Highlights include a theater classroom for 300 that can operate in multiple physical, sensory, and digital arrangements to support a range of teaching and learning modes.

 2. Healthy Places: CO2 as Covid Proxy Study

 CO2 as a proxy for COVID virus intensity to model the effectiveness of classroom ventilation patterns related to energy consumption.